Home

 They are not all as great sounding as they look - here's some of the things that I found that make a great electric guitar.

 1. Solid wood body - quality wood produces quality sound production and sustain.
-Choices are usually Swamp ash, which is know for its twang, mahogany which is known for crunch, Alder which is good for modern Rock, poplar which has a good sustain and tone to it.
+Choices are usually Swamp ash, which is known for its twang, mahogany which is known for crunch, Alder which is good for modern Rock, poplar which has a good sustain and tone to it.

-2. Good quality pickups - Good quality signal to amplifier.
+2. Good quality pickups - Good quality signal to the amplifier.
 Pickups are easily replaced later for better sound.Lots of choices here.
 I recommend taking a look and listen to Rockfield pickups.
 I have them in my Les Paul.
 They make me smile :)

 3. A strong stable neck with properly dressed frets. - This prevents a myriad of problems and expensive repairs caused by warped necks and bad fret jobs.